daichikuwa0618/release-pipeline-automation-poc/README.md

 1. Create a `develop-x.y.z` branch from `develop`
 2. Push the branch to trigger automation
-3. Review and merge the auto-generated PR
+3. Review the auto-generated PR from `chore/bump-x.y.z` to `develop-x.y.z`
+   - Verify the version update is correct
+   - Confirm the version format follows project standards
+4. Merge the version bump PR to apply changes to the development branch
-4. Update branch protection rules as prompted
+5. Update branch protection rules for the new `develop-x.y.z` branch as needed
-5. Continue development on the new branch
+6. Continue development on the configured branch

 ### Releasing a Version